jghauser/papis.nvim/README.md

   -- Can be set to `tbl` (if a lua table), `,` (if comma-separated), `:` (if -- semi-colon separated), ` ` (if space separated). tag_format = nil,

+  -- The keys which `.yaml` files are expected to always define.
+Files that are -- missing these keys will cause an error message and will not be added to -- the database. required_keys = { "papis_id", "ref" },
 },

 -- Configuration of logging.